 Find the extension center that serves your region at www.regionalextensioncenters.com.

+Many critical access hospitals (CAHs) breathed a sigh of relief in July when the Centers for Medicare & Medicaid Services (CMS) changed its policy to allow CAH’s meaningful use incentive payments to include the cost of capital leases for certified electronic health record (EHR) technology.
 Previously, while a CAH could include lease costs on its cost report, only reasonable costs to which purchase depreciation would apply were allowable for incentive payments.
 But in July, CMS decided that a capital lease is essentially the same as a virtual purchase agreement and meets the intent of the statute and regulation to qualify the leased asset as a purchased asset.
 The cost must be based on the fair market value of the asset at the date the lease was initiated.
 For more information about this reversal, visit www.cms.gov/EHRIncentivePrograms.

 Publication Date: Wednesday, August 22, 2012